Piedmont Limited

 The Piedmont Limited was a named passenger train operated by the Southern Railway in the southern United States.
 For most of its life it was a New York—New Orleans train, operating over the same route as the more famous Crescent Limited.
-The Southern Railway discontinued the Piedmont Limited in 1967, though reused the name Piedmont a few years later for an Atlanta–Washington service.
+The Southern Railway discontinued the Piedmont Limited in 1967 but re-used the name Piedmont a few years later for an Atlanta–Washington service.

 History

 The Southern Railway introduced the train on March 12, 1899, and it was known as the crack train of the route until the introduction of the Crescent in 1925.

-A spur branch served Birmingham, but this was eliminated by 1964.
+A section of the Piedmont served Birmingham, but this was eliminated by 1964.
 By the end of that year, the southbound itinerary of the route was cut from running from New York to New Orleans to having Kings Mountain, North Carolina, south of Charlotte, North Carolina as the southern terminus of the route.
 By late 1966, the train was running from Washington, D.C. to Salisbury, North Carolina in both directions.
 Amid the postwar decline in passenger rail service, the train was eliminated in 1967.